Warblefly/MultimediaTools-mingw-w64/README.md

   * uconv — intelligently converts from one character set to another following ICU standards
 * Mediainfo — libraries and executable to parse many types of media files
  * mediainfo — command-line media file parser
+ * mediainfo-gui — GUI to mediainfo.
+Icons lacking at time of writing
 * Get_Iplayer — package to download and save BBC iPlayer programmes, and hear live radio.
 Licence-fee payers may also watch live TV
  * get_iplayer.cmd — command-line launcher for get_iplayer
  * get_iplayer.pl — Perl program interacting with BBC iPlayer media servers